EightMedia/yass.js/README.md

-SrcSet.js
+yass.js
 =========

-Another srcset attribute implementation.
+Yet Another SrcSet implementation.

 ## How to use it